MityaDementiy/nodejs1/README.md

 Testing ansi and readline sync.

+Answer the question and see the output.